Trombov/FutureNNAimbot/README.md

 Change log:
+Version 0.6-alpha:
 1. Added funtion "Empty object on screenshots for better detection" check README.md to how to use it
+2. Smooth aim
+3. Better aiming on two enemys on the frame
+4. Train again mode correcting

 **TODO:**
-1. Smooth aim
-2. Better aiming on two enemys on the frame
-2. Train again mode correcting
-3. Advanced RCS settings
+1. Advanced RCS settings
-4. Config testing for better recognizion
+2. Config testing for better recognizion